co-jo/kernel/README.md

 # CS4405 - Real-Time OS Project

-This is a UNIX like, Real-Time OS for our Advanced Operating Systems course (CS4405) at UNB.
-Developed by me and [@jdgunter](https://github.com/jdgunter).
+This is a UNIX like, Real-Time OS for our Advanced Operating Systems course (CS4405) at UNB - developed by me and [@jdgunter](https://github.com/jdgunter).
 It was initially based off of James Molloy's tutorial(which was based off of Bran's) but highly recommend only using it as a rough guide due to its poor design and volitile nature.

 We implement the following mostly successfully with the expection of Heap memory managment